hashicorp/terraform-provider-azurerm/website/docs/r/avs_private_cloud.html.markdown

 * `management_cluster` - (Required) A `management_cluster` block as defined below.

-* `network_block` - (Required) The block of addresses which should be unique across virtual network in your subscription as well as on-premise.
+* `network_subnet` - (Required) The subnet which should be unique across virtual network in your subscription as well as on-premise.
 Changing this forces a new Azure Vmware Solution Private Cloud to be created.

-* `sku_name` - (Required) The name of the SKU.
+* `sku_name` - (Required) The Name of the SKU used for this Private Cloud.
 Changing this forces a new Azure Vmware Solution Private Cloud to be created.
-Possible values are "av20", "av36" and "av36t".
+Possible values are `av20`, `av36` and `av36t`.

-* `internet_connected` - (Optional) Is connected to the internet?
+* `internet_connection_enabled` - (Optional) Is the Private CLuster connected to the internet?

 * `nsxt_password` - (Optional) The password of the NSX-T Manager.
 Changing this forces a new Azure Vmware Solution Private Cloud to be created.